delwar03/Delu/README.md

     - Click `More info` and then `Run anyway` button.

-    - And then install it like anyother application.
+    - And then install it like anyother applications.

     - Guess what you're done!!